Only Murders in the Building: Casting

 Alongside the initial announcement, it was announced Martin and Short would star in the series.
 In August 2020, Gomez joined the cast and also serves as an executive producer.
 In November 2020, Aaron Dominguez joined the cast in a series regular role.
 In January 2021, Amy Ryan joined the cast in a series regular role and Nathan Lane joined the cast in a recurring role.

 In December 2021, it was reported that Cara Delevingne joined the cast as a series regular for the second season.
 In January 2022, Short announced that Shirley MacLaine and Amy Schumer were cast to guest star for the second season.
 In February 2022, Michael Rapaport joined the cast in a recurring role for the second season.

 In August 2022, it was announced that Paul Rudd had joined the cast for the third season, after appearing in a cameo at the end of the second season.
 In October 2022, Jesse Williams was cast in a recurring capacity for the third season.
 In January 2023, Meryl Streep was cast in an undisclosed capacity for the third season.
 In February 2023, Ashley Park joined the cast in a recurring role for the third season.
 In March 2023, Jeremy Shamos, Linda Emond, Wesley Taylor, Don Darryl Rivera, Allison Guinn, and Gerald Caesar were cast in recurring capacities for the third season.
 In April 2023, Michael Cyril Creighton was promoted to series regular for the third season.

 In February 2024, Molly Shannon, Eva Longoria and Eugene Levy joined the cast in undisclosed recurring roles for the fourth season.
 Kumail Nanjiani and Zach Galifianakis were added in undisclosed recurring roles in March 2024.
 In April 2024, Desmin Borges, Siena Werber, Lilian Rebelo, Richard Kind, Daphne Rubin-Vega, Catherine Cohen, and Jin Ha joined the cast in recurring capacities.
 In May 2024, it was reported that Melissa McCarthy joined the cast.

 In March 2025, Keegan-Michael Key, Christoph Waltz, and Renée Zellweger joined the cast in undisclosed roles for the fifth season.
 In April 2025, Logan Lerman, Jermaine Fowler and Beanie Feldstein joined the cast.
 In August 2025, Dianne Wiest and Bobby Cannavale were reported to have been respectively cast as Lester's wife and a mobster.

+In June 2026, David Tennant, Sharon Horgan, Martin Freeman, Jim Broadbent, Jennifer Saunders, Geri Halliwell, Nicola Coughlan, Sean Teale, Simone Ashley, Jodie Whittaker, Rhea Norwood, Richard Ayoade, Amar Chadha-Patel, Matthew Beard, Jamie Demetriou, Anjana Vasan, Jane Horrocks, Derek Jacobi, Adrian Lukis, Kathryn Hunter and Lesley Nicol joined the cast in undisclosed roles for the sixth season.
+In July 2026, Olivia Colman was reported to have joined the cast, later confirmed in August.
+In August 2026, Peter Capaldi joined the cast.